eurocontrol-ladr/ladrApplicationMessages/toBeDiscussed.md

 # Topics to be discussed

-The topics listed include a record of discussions potential changes to the message schemas.
+The topics listed include a record of discussions and potential changes to the message schemas.
 These changes will be implemented at a later stage.
 Once implemented Eurocontrol will notify.
 As a consequence the current schemas do not reflect the potential changes mentioned.

 ## Message identifier